About Family Activities in Morzine

 Sledging / Tobogganing

 This is one winter activity that doesn't require a lot of expensive equipment, just grab your sledge and head for the nearest snow-covered hill!
 You can pick up a sledge at one of the many ski hire shops or sports shops in Morzine.
+Several activity companies also offer you the chance to sledge at night, down the ski slopes of the Pleney.

 Tours & excursions